On 15 July 2020, the ESFA published their first iteration of the 2020-21 Apprenticeship Funding Rules.

-On 14 August – using the stages of the learner journey as a guide – we’re hosting a 2.5-hr session to walk you through the changes, what it means operationally for different teams along the way, where new risks might arise and practical ways you can mitigate these.
+Using the stages of the learner journey as a guide – we’ve recorded a 2.5-hr webinar session to walk you through the changes, what it means operationally for different teams along the way, where new risks might arise and practical ways you can mitigate these.

 Subscribing to the recording means you will also receive a detailed “Changes Action Plan” that identifies all the key changes and our recommendations for development and allow you to develop a detailed improvement plan.